KnightAsterial/Battlecode-2018/README.md

 * If getting a "time out after 50 seconds -> killed" error, a solution isn't known yet but people recommend to reduce API calls and it seemed to help
 * from sprint tornament: healers + strong ranger micro is the way to go
 * worker replication is soooo strong, way to go
+* apparently the top sprint team used A*

 # Scaffold for Battlecode 2018